brianclements/vim-popwindow/README.md

 # popwindow.vim
 PopWindow will quickly close what seems to be the newest window that just popped up.
-Closing just one window upon invocation, it first finds windows with non-normal buffers (nofile, nowrite, etc.,) to close, then it closes help windows second.
+Closing just one window upon invocation, it first closes help files, because they are easier to pop back up if closed in error, then it finds windows with non-normal buffers (nofile, nowrite, etc.,) to close second starting from newest (highest window number, i.e. bottom-right most window) and going backwards.

 If only normal buffers exist, PopWindow will close the window with the highest ID number (i.e. the bottom-most window).